Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 6

 Stars vs. Kraken Prediction & Picks: Line, Spread, Over/Under - NHL Playoffs Second Round Game 6

-Game 6 of the NHL Playoffs Second Round at Climate Pledge Arena on Saturday, May 13 features the Dallas Stars and the Seattle Kraken squaring off at 7:00 PM ET on ESPN, SportsNet, and TVAS.
+Game 6 of the NHL Playoffs Second Round on Saturday will see the Dallas Stars and Seattle Kraken square off, starting at 7:00 PM ET on ESPN, SportsNet, and TVAS.
 The Stars are up 3-2.
-The Stars are the favorite, with -165 moneyline odds, in this decisive matchup with the Kraken, who have +140 moneyline odds.
+The Kraken are underdogs (+140) against the Stars (-165).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!